 In addition to booking appointments, users should be able to reschedule or cancel appointments.
 In our experience, customers should be able to cancel visits in response to appointment notifications, which reduces the problem of skipped appointments.
 When a customer cancels, another customer will be able to book the open slot and you won’t lose money at the last moment.

 You should also give users a tool to explain why they’re canceling or rescheduling.
-For Healthfully, we went even further to help clinicians collect patient data.
+When developing Healthfully, we went even further to help clinicians collect patient data.

 When a patient has an appointment scheduled in Healthfully, they receive surveys specific to their health condition.
 When a patient fills out a survey, their physician receives the results so they can prepare for the appointment.
 This makes an online reservation system a great tool for improving the quality of customer service.